Quantum geometric contribution to the diffusion constant: Diffusion propagator for massless Dirac fermions

 Eq.~\eqref{eq:49} is our main result.
 We have intentionally kept the angular averages $\langle \hat k_a \hat k_b \rangle_d$ unevaluated, since this allows one to explicitly see distinct contributions to the diffusion constant: band velocity, which arises from the longitudinal tensor $\hat k_a \hat k_b$, and geometric, coming from the transverse tensor $\delta_{a b} - \hat k_a \hat k_b$.
 Note that the coefficient $A_d$ diverges as $d \ra 4$.
 This is because for $d \geq 4$, the momentum integrals in the expression for the inverse diffusion propagator Eq.~\eqref{eq:45} become cutoff-dependent and diverge as we take the limit $\Lambda \ell \ra \infty$.
 The total derivative term Eq.~\eqref{eq:47} also no longer vanishes in this case and our final result Eq.~\eqref{eq:49} is therefore invalid and needs to be reconsidered.
 We will not further dwell on the $d \geq 4$ case here since we are interested in what happens in physical $d = 2, 3$ dimensions.

 One of the interesting features of Eq.~\eqref{eq:49} is that the longitudinal contribution to the diffusion constant apparently vanishes identically in 3D due to the $3 - d$ prefactor, which can be traced back to the identity Eq.~\eqref{eq:46}.
 This cancellation appears to be accidental, i.e. not related to any special physical properties of 3D Dirac fermions.
 Physically, this happens because two competing tendencies are present in the $\bq$-dependence of the longitudinal contribution: a positive contribution coming from the denominator in Eq.~\eqref{eq:24} (inverse particle-hole propagator) and negative one coming from the numerator, i.e. the spectral function $\Delta G_s(\bk, \bq)$.
 In high enough dimension the negative contribution wins and a sign change of the longitudinal contribution happens at $d = 3$.
 Note that the total diffusion constant always remains positive, as it should.
 As a result of this, the diffusion constant of 3D Dirac/Weyl fermions at charge neutrality has a purely quantum geometric origin, which is surprising.
+Note, that one certainly should not overestimate the significance of this result.
+Since the cancellation of the band velocity contribution is accidental, we do not expect it to be robust to various details, such as the specific model of the disorder potential, or corrections to SCBA, which is not particularly well justified in the absence of a Fermi surface.
+As already mentioned above, our results should mostly be viewed as a conceptual demonstration of the significant role quantum geometry may be expected to play in ordinary dissipative linear transport in metallic systems without a Fermi surface.

 Evaluating the angular averages using Eq.~\eqref{eq:31}, we obtain \beq D_{a b} = D_d \delta_{a b}, \eeq where \beq D_d = \frac{2 A_d \gamma^2 \tau^{3 -d}}{v_F^{d -2}}, \eeq is the diffusion constant of $d$-dimensional Dirac fermions.
 Another interesting feature of Eq.~\eqref{eq:49} is that, according to it, the ratio of the longitudinal (band velocity) to the transverse (geometric) contributions to the diffusion constant $D_d = D^{||}_d + D^{\perp}_d$ of Dirac fermions at charge neutrality is a universal, and very simple, function of dimensionality, given by \beq \frac{D^{||}_d}{D^{\perp}_d} = \frac{3 - d}{3(d - 1)}. \eeq Assuming no cutoff dependence, the only dimensionless ratio one can construct out of the available physical quantities is $\gamma^2 \tau^{2 - d}/v_F^d$.
 In principle, the ratio $D^{||}_d/D^{\perp}_d$ could depend on this quantity, and it would if the longitudinal contribution had the standard form $D^{||}_d = v_F^2 \tau/d$.
 However this does not happen for Dirac fermions at neutrality and one instead gets the universal ratio of Eq.~\eqref{eq:53}.